Imagine knowing and understanding your child’s strengths, weaknesses, needs and fears.

 Below are 3 options to discover the temperaments in your family, ranging from a quick introduction to a custom-made in-depth discussion on your family’s particular needs.

 Some kiddies are just happy-go-lucky people, looking for fun and dodging responsibility.

 Others want as much information as possible, and then just a little bit more, before they can even get started.

 This impacts how they experience and engage with the world around them.
-I can help you understand and use this knowledge to communicate more effectively with everyone in your household to create more harmony in your family, while developing children into mature adults with character, integrity and respect.
+Tame Your Zoo can help you understand your child’s temperament and use this knowledge to communicate more effectively with everyone in your household to create more harmony in your family, while developing children into mature adults with character, integrity and respect.

-But how to know what is best for your child?
+But how do you know what is best for your child?
 By knowing your child’s temperament (and um-uhm, your own temperament too) you can understand why some forms of communication just doesn’t work for some kids, while other methods work brilliantly.

 Over the past decade, I’ve trained numerous zookeepers, AKA parents, to raise children with character and integrity in a fun way.
 How?
 Through understanding each family member’s specific temperament and how to maximise each one’s full potential.

 As we all handle stress differently, this can actually lead to more stress in our zoo-homes.
 Why?
 Because we might think others don’t take it as serious as us, or too serious or we might react in different ways than what we normally would when life is calmer and more predictable.

 So, let’s have a look at how each temperament handles stress.

 What do you do when your kids ask you a question?
 Do you just give them the answer without a discussion?
 Often when kids ask us something, we process the information in our heads and just give them the final answer.
 We don’t always allow them the opportunity to learn HOW we got to that answer.
 And then we expect them to just accept the outcome without question.